gfeiden/tabref/README.md

 sequentially number, in order of appearance, citations from a LaTeX table that uses the deluxetable environment from AASTeX.

-## Dependencies
-Functions contained below rely only on the standard Python libraries 'sys' and 'fileinput'.

 ## Notes
+Functions contained within rely only on the standard Python libraries 'sys' and 'fileinput'.

 The file input into the module must contain a LaTeX table formatted using the deluxetable environment from the AASTeX or emulateapj packages.

-## Examples
+## Usage
 Before demonstrating how to call the script, you'll want to know what you'll need for input and what to expect as output.